hipstas/audio-ml-introduction/01 Tag and Extract Chimes.md

 - Repeat this process, collecting tags for five or ten chime sequences.
+Note: you can close the Sonic Visualiser window before opening a new file

 - Next we'll extract these segments as new audio files.
 If you haven't already, download Audio Tagging Toolkit.